cs130-w21/13/server/README.md

 ## Server prep
 2. Run `npm install`
-3. Run `npm start` everytime you want to reset the game (will be changed in future)
+3. Run `npm run watch-node` everytime you want to reset the game (will be changed in future)
     - In VSCode, you can [have a terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) as part of the screen so that you don't have to have a thousand tabs
 4. Checkout index.ts for the socket code
     - (may possibly add other files in future)